yesiamapony/Azure-ELK-Stack/README.md

 - Run the playbook, and navigate to the receiving VM to check that the installation worked as expected.

-The 4 playbooks included are listed below, they need to be copied to the /etc/ansible directory
+The 3 playbook files included are listed below, they need to be copied to the /etc/ansible directory

 Elk setup playbook: ELK-playbook01.yml
 DVWA setup playbook: DVWA-playbook.yml